 In this website, you can read an annotated version of the trial record of Aponte’s descriptions of the “book of paintings.”
 You can also learn more about the visual and textual references that inspired Aponte.
 Explore a simulation of Aponte’s library, found in his workshop, and read more about the texts that he owned.
 Or, visit the image gallery to investigate the visual culture of turn of the nineteenth-century Havana and the types of visual art, architecture, and printed matter that Aponte may have seen.

 We are happy to share news of an exhibit in which more than a dozen contemporary artists reimagine portions of Aponte’s “book of paintings.”
 Visionary Aponte: Black Art and Freedom opened at the Little Haiti Cultural Center in Miami during Art Basel 2017.
-The exhibit will be on display at the King Juan Carlos I Center at New York University beginning February 23, 2018.
+The exhibit will be on display at the Power Plant Gallery at Duke University beginning September 19, 2018.